-Receive job training from the Workforce Investment Act (WIA).
-This federal government funded program can help the displaced, unemployed and low income individuals find employment and access training for a new job.
+Receive job training from the federal government program known as The Workforce Innovation and Opportunity Act.
+This resource was previously known as the Workforce Investment Act (WIA).
+This national program can help the displaced, unemployed and low income individuals find employment and access training for a new job.
 It is a nationwide effort that is often administered by your local community action agency, social service office, or other non-profits in your county or town.

-The United States Department of Labor created the Workforce Investment Act to help the unemployed access the resources they need to gain and improve their skills and manage their careers.
+The United States Department of Labor created the Workforce Innovation and Opportunity Act to help the unemployed access the resources they need to gain and improve their skills and manage their careers.
 Another objective of the program is to help U.S. companies find skilled workers by placing applicants with an employer who has an open position.

-The services offered by WIA as well as your community action agency or other non-profit that administer the program are diverse, flexible, and can be customized to meet the applicants exact needs.
-Employment Counselors from WIA may provide the following training programs, grants and services to clients, and almost all resources are free to qualified clients.
+The services offered by WIOA as well as your community action agency or other non-profit that administer the program are diverse, flexible, and can be customized to meet the applicants exact needs.
+Employment Counselors from WIOA may provide the following training programs, grants and services to clients, and almost all resources are free to qualified clients.

 Skills Upgrading, Job Training and Educational Services can be offered.
 The unemployed can get assistance in developing skills such as computer literacy, ESOL, GED preparation, math, basic reading, and math skills.